boxgrinder/boxgrinder.org/tutorials/boxgrinder-build-quick-start/installation.md

 ### Other systems

-On othersystems use `gem` command directly.

     gem install boxgrinder-build

 ## Install required plugins

+> Please refer to [plugins page][plugins] for a full plugin list

 BoxGrinder Build has a plugin architecture.
 Before you can build anything - you need install plugins for operating system / platform combination you want to build for.
-See plugins page for more information about the available plugins.
-Please consult selected plugin wiki page on how to install this plugin.
+See [plugins page][plugins] for more information about the available plugins.
+Please consult selected plugin section on how to install this plugin.

 > We don't install the plugins automatically because we don't know which plugins you'll use.